shadlymaliyekkal/Kairox-V3/README.md

 This repository contains a **limited version** of KAIROX.

-The full version includes:

-* Extended scanning capabilities
-* Advanced intelligence modules
-* Enhanced automation engine
-* Premium UI enhancements
-* Additional integrations and features

 ---

 ## 💎 Premium Access

-For full access to the complete KAIROX platform:
+Unlock the full KAIROX platform:

+* Advanced scanning modules
+* Extended intelligence engine
+* Enhanced automation workflow
+* Additional integrations
+* Continuous updates

+**Limited premium access available**

-👉 Contact:
+👉 Contact: **@falcoonkairox (Telegram)**
-Telegram → **@falcoonkairox**

 ---

-## ⚠️ Legal
+## ⚠️ Legal Disclaimer

-This tool is strictly for **authorized security testing and research purposes**.
+This tool is intended strictly for **authorized security testing and research purposes**.

-Unauthorized use is prohibited.
+* Do NOT use against government or military infrastructure
+* Do NOT scan systems without explicit permission

-The author assumes no responsibility for misuse.
+The author assumes **no responsibility for misuse or damage**.

 ---

 ## 👨‍💻 Author

 Shadly Maliyekkal

+---

+## ⭐ Support

+If you find this project useful, consider supporting or upgrading to the premium version.